joereddington/joereddington.github.io/_posts/2018-06-28-Saving-Keystokes,-Baby-Advice.markdown

 # Update with a 5yo and 3yo.
 * Buy lots of backpacks.
-You'll end up with a swim kit, P.E. kit, climbing kit, running kit, gymnastics bag and a doesn't others.
+You'll end up with a swim kit, P.E. kit, climbing kit, running kit, gymnastics bag and many others.
 It's really handy to have a bunch of different bags that are normally packed and ready to go.
 * The way to stop children asking lots of questions is to answer them fully, excitedly, and in detail.